AnClark/nethack-android/README.md

 Android SDK and latest Android NDK, and gets to run, but complains about incompatibility for file "dungeon".
 Used assets and libnethack.so from app distribution and works just fine!

+Merit goes to the original porter, the creator of the NetHack Modern tileset, and the guys at game-icons.net.
+No theft intended, I just want to share something that I made because it's useful to me.

+Tested on a Onyx Boox M96 ebook reader with 9.7" e-ink display, but expect it to work properly on other e-ink devices.

+Enjoy!